aizukanne/OfficeAssistant/docs/maria-documentation.md

 - Example interactions: “Give a two-paragraph overview of our travel policy for new hires.” • “Compare these two documents and list the key differences.”
 - Admin controls: Source allowlists/denylists, citation requirement, maximum depth/timeouts.
 - Considerations: Highlights uncertainty; invites verification for sensitive or high-impact decisions.

+### Long-term Context Memory
+- What it does: Maintains contextual memory that retrieves relevant prior interactions and approved knowledge to preserve continuity and reduce repetition.
+- Typical inputs: Current request plus available context from prior conversations or summaries.
+- Typical outputs: More precise, consistent responses that reference prior decisions and preferences.
+- Admin controls: Configurable retention windows, scope and opt-out policies, role-based access.
+- Considerations: Memory respects data boundaries and transparency expectations; users can request not to reuse specific content.

+### Deep Research Mode
+- What it does: Performs iterative, multi-step research with refined searches and source review to reach high-confidence answers.
+- Typical inputs: Research questions, links, hints, or ambiguous topics requiring discovery.
+- Typical outputs: Consolidated findings, comparisons, and succinct briefs with references where appropriate.
+- Admin controls: Source allowlists/denylists, maximum steps/timeouts, citation requirements.
+- Considerations: Prefers recent information and flags uncertainty or gaps requiring human judgment.

+### Proactive Automation and Autonomous Workflows
+- What it does: Takes initiative on event-driven tasks under policy—for example, triaging inbound emails, preparing a brief, and notifying the right channel.
+- Typical inputs: Events (e.g., new email), checklists, policy triggers, or scheduled cadences.
+- Typical outputs: Prioritized tasks, notifications, ready-to-send drafts, and next-step prompts.
+- Admin controls: Approval gates, escalation rules, audit logging, and safe defaults for sensitive actions.
+- Considerations: Human-in-the-loop by design; confirmations are required for consequential steps.

 ### Document Processing
 - What it does: Reads common document formats, extracts key points, and produces summaries or formatted outputs (such as ready-to-share documents) according to policy.